AndergassenLab/Allelome.LINK/README.md

 | 6   | Strand (e.g. +,- or . for not defined)|

 ### 3.1.3 SNP file:
-The SNP file is also a six column text file in BED6 format (see table 2).
+The SNP file is also a six-column text file in BED6 format (see Table 2).
 However, the difference to the annotation file is that the *name* column consists of two letters representing the two SNPs present at a certain loci.
 The SNP file is used to determine which SNP is located on which allele.
-Therefore, the order of the two letter SNPs is important, since the first base indicates the variant at allele 1, while the second base is present at allele 2.
+Therefore, the order of the two-letter SNPs is important since the first base indicates the variant at allele 1, while the second base is present at allele 2.
 The way the SNP file is created defines which allele is "1" and "2".
 SNP positions have to be based on the same reference genome that the BAM file was aligned to (e.g. mm10).
-One source for mouse SNP data is the FTP site of the Sanger institute (eg. https://ftp.ebi.ac.uk/pub/databases/mousegenomes/REL-1505-SNPs_Indels/ ).
-If Allelome.PRO v2.0 is used for hybrid F1 mice samples, the helperscript ./createSNPfile.sh can be used to generate the SNP file via:
+One source for mouse SNP data is the FTP site of the Sanger Institute (e.g. https://ftp.ebi.ac.uk/pub/databases/mousegenomes/REL-1505-SNPs_Indels/ ).
+If Allelome.PRO v2.0 is used for hybrid F1 mice samples, the helperscript createSNPfile.sh can be used to generate the SNP file via:
 ```bash
 sh create_SNPfile_v5.sh mgp.v5.merged.snps_all.dbSNP142.vcf
 ```